intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

     If you continue seeing similar issues for other shared object files, add the corresponding files under `${MKL_DPCPP_ROOT}/lib/intel64/` by `LD_PRELOAD`.
 Note that the suffix of the libraries may change (e.g. from .1 to .2), if more than one oneMKL library is installed on the system.

+## Performance Issue

+- **Problem**: Extended durations for data transfers from the host system to the device (H2D) and from the device back to the host system (D2H).
+  - **Cause**: Absence of certain Dynamic Kernel Module Support (DKMS) packages on Ubuntu 22.04 or earlier versions.
+  - **Solution**: For those running Ubuntu 22.04 or below, it's crucial to follow all the recommended installation procedures, including those labeled as [optional](https://dgpu-docs.intel.com/driver/client/overview.html#optional-out-of-tree-kernel-mode-driver-install).
+These steps are likely necessary to install the missing DKMS packages and ensure your system is functioning optimally.
+The Kernel Mode Driver (KMD) package that addresses this issue has been integrated into the Linux kernel for Ubuntu 23.04 and subsequent releases.

 ## Unit Test

 - Unit test failures on Intel® Data Center GPU Flex Series 170

   The following unit test fails on Intel® Data Center GPU Flex Series 170 but the same test case passes on Intel® Data Center GPU Max Series.
 The root cause of the failure is under investigation.
     - `test_weight_norm.py::TestNNMethod::test_weight_norm_differnt_type`